SubhrajitPrusty/twitter-video-go/README.md

 TOKEN (bot token)
 ```

-And set the telegram bot callback url to your app url
+And set the telegram bot callback URL to your app URL:
+eg: twitter-video-go.herokuapp.com/update

+Reload your dyno after changing these values.

 ## Install